Linuxfabrik/monitoring-plugins/check-plugins/ntp-w32tm/README.md

 usage: ntp-w32tm [-h] [-V] [-c CRIT] [--stratum STRATUM] [--test TEST]
                  [-w WARN]

-This monitoring plugin runs `w32tm /query /status /verbose` (Windows) to help diagnose problems with the time settings.
+Checks the Windows Time Service (w32tm) status, including clock offset, stratum, and time source.
+Useful for diagnosing time synchronization issues on Windows servers.
+Alerts when the clock offset exceeds the configured thresholds.

 options:
-  -h, --help           show this help message and exit -V, --version        show program's version number and exit -c, --critical CRIT  Set the critical threshold for the time since "Last
+  -h, --help           show this help message and exit -V, --version        show program's version number and exit -c, --critical CRIT  CRIT threshold for the time since "Last Good Sync", in
+                       seconds.
+Default: 129600
-                       Good Sync", in s.
-Default: 129600s --stratum STRATUM    Warns if the determined stratum of the time server is greater than or equal to this value.
+  --stratum STRATUM    Warns if the determined stratum of the time server is
+                       greater than or equal to this value.
 Stratum 1 indicates a computer with a locally attached reference